emeraldjava/emeraldjava.github.io/_posts/2015/2015-11-09-deliciousapi.markdown

 title: "Daily delicious posts report"
 date: "2015-11-09"
 ---

+I wanted to generate a daily report of URLS that I have tagged and recorded via [delicio.us](delicio.us).

-I cloned https://github.com/danielqo/delicious-api and created a forked version here https://github.com/emeraldjava/delicious-api.
+I cloned this java API for [https://github.com/danielqo/delicious-api](https://github.com/danielqo/delicious-api) and created a forked version here https://github.com/emeraldjava/delicious-api.
 I added a maven pom and updated the code to parse the tag details and output my most [recent delicious posts](https://github.com/SciDevs/delicious-api/tree/master/api) in a list format supported by markup.

-I setup on travis CI buid with [encrypted username and a password](http://stackoverflow.com/questions/9338428/using-secret-api-keys-on-travis-ci) details and the final step was to setup a nightly build via [https://nightli.es/](https://nightli.es/).
+I then setup on travis CI buid with [encrypted username and a password](http://stackoverflow.com/questions/9338428/using-secret-api-keys-on-travis-ci) details and the final step was to setup a nightly build via [https://nightli.es/](https://nightli.es/).

 A unit test generates this markup